oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-connections/create-connections.md

 In this lab, you will:

-- Create an Oracle Autonomous Data Warehouse connection
+- Create an Oracle Autonomous AI Lakehouse(LH) connection
 - Create an Oracle FTP Connection

 ### Prerequisites